A practical guide to HubSpot Breeze Agent inputs and outputs

 Automated actions

-Beyond writing, Breeze Agents can also take action inside HubSpot, which is where they can really save you time.
+Beyond writing, Breeze Agents can also take action inside HubSpot, which provides significant efficiency gains.

 • Customer Agent: Its main job is to answer a support ticket and close it.
-If it gets stuck or isn't sure about an answer, it's supposed to escalate the ticket to a human.
+If it encounters a complex issue, it is designed to escalate the ticket to a human team member.

-• Knowledge Base Agent: This agent finds common questions in your support tickets that don't have a corresponding help article and drafts one for you to review.
+• Knowledge Base Agent: This agent identifies common questions in your support tickets that don't have a help article yet and drafts one for you to review and publish.

-• Prospecting Agent: It can do things like enroll contacts into an email sequence and send the follow-ups for you.
+• Prospecting Agent: It can do things like enroll contacts into an email sequence and manage follow-ups for you.

 Automated email follow-up in HubSpot Service Hub, showcasing Breeze Agent inputs and outputs in action.::